ziotom78/HPixLib/doc/source/drawing.rst

 Available projections
 ---------------------

-HPixLib implements a number of map projections.
+HPixLib implements a number of cartographic projections.
 You can either access the low-level projection functions or rely on the library to directly produce a map.

 The low-level projection functions allow to perform one of the following tasks: